Quick Overview

 - Configure email security features in your business email platform

-- Implement basic backup using built-in Windows tools
+- Implement basic backup using built-in OS tools (Windows Backup / Time Machine)

 Phase 2: Enhanced Monitoring (Week 2-3)